Q: Does Gallaudet have an official AAUP Chapter?

 Q: Is joining the AAUP expensive?

-A: Membership fees are based on your salary level.
-As of 2021, dues ranged from $67 to $298 per year.
+A: Membership fees, which are tax-deductible, are based on your salary level.
+As of 2024, dues ranged from $75 to $331 per year (or $6.25 to $27.58 monthly).
+This is roughly 0.2% of your annual salary.

 Q: Is joining the AAUP worth it?